START YOUR FREE CONSULTATION

 In such situations, a spouse can pursue a loss of consortium lawsuit and seek damages.
 Although you may incur expenses such as moving costs stemming from your partner’s injuries, loss of consortium cases calculate judgments based solely on non-economic factors.
 The judge or jury will consider how your partner’s injuries impact your relationship and award compensation based on the impact on your relationship.

 Spouses and domestic partners should familiarize themselves with loss of consortium cases and discuss their legal options with a personal injury attorney before their spouse takes legal action.
 Nevada requires loss of consortium cases to be filed in tandem with a lawsuit by the injured party.
 Consequently, if the person injured in the accident doesn’t pursue a legal case, their partner can’t file a loss of consortium case against the at-fault party.

 How an Attorney Can Help

-When you work with a lawyer on your Nevada personal injury appeal, they can help you evaluate your case and form realistic expectations.
+When you work with one of our Las Vegas or Henderson personal injury lawyers, they can help you evaluate your case and form realistic expectations.
 Your attorney can use their training and experience to evaluate the law and the facts.
 They can tell you if your appeal is likely to be successful.

-If you’re going to pursue an appeal, it’s important to make sure your paperwork is properly prepared.
+If you’re going to pursue an appeal, it’s essential to ensure your paperwork is properly prepared.
 You need to cite what went wrong in the trial and explain how the law applies.
 It’s critical that you meet deadlines and file the paperwork in the appropriate court.
 You need to make sure that you have the necessary supporting documents.
-Working with an experienced Nevada personal injury attorney can help you make the best decisions in your case and pursue your interests to the fullest extent of Nevada law.
+Working with an experienced personal injury law firm can help you make the best decisions in your case and pursue your interests to the fullest extent of Nevada law.